-Commemorate the ending of slavery in the United States with special events in neighborhoods and at historic sites around Philadelphia
+Commemorate the anniversary of the ending of slavery in the United States with special events in neighborhoods and at historic sites around Philadelphia

 Each year, Philadelphia commemorates the Juneteenth holiday with a series of festivals, parades, and community events.